 I wanted to move past the perpetually raised blinds with the cords wrapped up and placed far out of feline reach.
 And, while curtains would work in a few rooms, I didn’t want to cover up my entire home with drapes.
 I wanted the simplicity of blinds without the risk of my cat eating the cords and strings.

 Fortunately, I found a stylish solution that also happened to be eco-friendly.
-Comfortex makes a high-quality environmentally friendly blind that also looks modern and stylish with clean lines and none of that fussy rustic-blind look with strings and cords dangling everywhere.
+Comfortex makes a high-quality environmentally friendly blind that also looks modern and stylish with clean lines and none of that pain relief fussy rustic-blind look with strings and cords dangling everywhere.
 And, after two years of having the blinds in our home, I would give them two paws up for being cat-proof too.

 Comfortex uses an EcoGreen™ Fabric collection for their Envision™ Roller Shades.
 It’s PVC-Free, 100% recyclable and LEED certification friendly.
 Their EcoGreen fabrics are diverted from landfills and reclaimed and contain no volatile organic compounds (VOCs).